LukasPoque/s3i_flutter/README.md

 }
 ```

+### Use the S3I-Broker

-### Send and receive messages via S3I-Broker
+In order to send and receive messages via S3I-Broker you need an implementation of a `BrokerInterface`.
+See [here](https://github.com/LukasPoque/s3i_flutter#Broker) for a list of implementations and some background information.

+#### Send messages

 TODO: ...

+#### Receive messages

+TODO: ...

 ## Project Structure

-TODO: s3i core / entry

-### directory
+The package is divided in domain specific folders.

+TODO: ...

-### auth
+### Auth

-The `auth` folder includes classes which are used to authenticate a user/client in the S3I.
+The `auth` folder includes classes which are used to authenticate an user/client in the S3I and could provide valid token to

-The `S3ICore` needs a valid instance of a `AuthenticationManager` to work.
+the other parts of this package where they are used.
+The folder includes classes for `AccessToken` and `RefreshToken` too.

-Currently there is only one implementation available: `OAuthProxyFlow`.
+Currently only the following `AuthenticationManager` implementations are available:
-This implementation of the `AuthenticationManager` uses the S3I-OAuthProxy to obtain an access and refresh token.
+- `OAuthProxyFlow`: This implementation uses the S3I-OAuthProxy to obtain an access and refresh token.
-But it doesn't refreshes the tokens automatically, only only if `getAccessToken` is called and the `accessToken` is expired.
+  But it doesn't refreshes the tokens automatically, only only if `getAccessToken` is called and the previous token is expired.

+### Broker

+The `broker` folder includes data classes for the different messages specified in the S3I-B-Protocol and different implementations
+of the `BrokerInterface` for communication with the S3I-Broker.

+There are two different approaches to receive messages from the Broker.
+An `ActiveBrokerInterface` is for interfaces that inform you
+whenever a new message is available.
+A `PassiveBrokerInterface` is for interfaces where you need to explicitly ask if there are new
+messages.

+At the moment, there are only active broker interfaces implemented:
+- `BrokerAmqpConnector`: uses the native communication protocol of the S3i-Broker: AMQP.
+This is not available for the *web* platform.
+- `BrokerRestConnector`: uses the S3I-Broker REST API for sending/receiving of messages.

+Currently the following message types are supported:
+- `UserMessage`: used for communication between two real users.
+- `ServiceMessage`: used to invoke service functions or receive service answers from S3I-Services.
+- `GetValueMessage`: used to get a specific value from an other thing.

+### Directory

+The `directory` folder includes data classes to store and manipulate the entries of a thing from the directory.

+The classes are following the *S3I-Directory-Data-Model* with the `Thing` class as their root followed by different chains of
+`DirObject`, `Link` and `Value`.

+### Exceptions

+The `exceptions` folder includes all customized exceptions from this package.

+The base class is the `S3IException` which only wraps a normal `Exception` making it easier to catch all specific S3I exceptions.

-### policy
+### Policy

 The `policy` folder includes data classes to store and manipulate the policy entries of a thing from the directory OR repository.